 9.3.3.
 The vehicle speed shall normally not exceed 145 km/h.
 This maximum speed may be exceeded by a tolerance of 15 km/h for not more than 3 per cent of the time duration of the motorway operation.
 Local speed limits remain in force during a PEMS test, notwithstanding other legal consequences.
 Violations of local speed limits per se do not invalidate the results of a PEMS test.

 Stop periods, defined by vehicle speed of less than 1 km/h, shall account for 6-30 per cent of the time duration of urban operation.
 Urban operation may contain several stop periods of 10 s or longer.
-However, individual stop periods shall not exceed 300 consecutive seconds; else the trip shall be invalid.
 If stop periods in urban driving part are over 30 per cent or there are individual stop periods exceeding 300 consecutive seconds, the test shall be invalid only if the emission limits are not met.

 The trip duration shall be between 90 and 120 minutes.